csci-env/nbgrader_exchange/README.md

    the base container's nbgrader configuration to override which classes are used as the implementation of the various nbgrader commands.

+The above changes and supporting code in the deploy script are already present.
+Full integration of nbgrader itself needs to be enabled by uncommenting the lines in the Dockerfile of the base container under the `nbgrader` heading and uncommenting the lines in the start-notebook-hook.sh script (also for the base container)

 The extension's
 code inherits from nbgrader's default implementations.
 For example, the `cscienv_nbgrader_exchange.collect.ExchangeCollect` class extends nbgrader's